neurodroid/stimfit/doc/sphinx/howto/latencies.rst

 >>> latency = t2-t1

-In your current `Stimfit <http://www.stimfit.org>`_ version you can find a module called AP which contains the class Spike described bellow.
+In your current `Stimfit <http://www.stimfit.org>`_ version you can find a module called AP which contains the class Spike described above.
 Additionally, this module contains a function which creates a result table (see Figure bellow) with all the parameters described previously, and the latency calculate with the 3 methods described here.
 To use it simple type:

 >>> import AP
 >>> AP.calc(50,20) # 50 is the somatic threshold, 20 is dendritic